spdk/spdk/test/lvol/test_plan.md

 "get_*" RPC calls, which provide additional information for verifying results.

-Tests with thin provisioned lvol bdev are using nbd devices.
+Tests with thin provisioned lvol bdevs, snapshots and clones are using nbd devices.
 Before writing/reading to lvol bdev, bdev is installed with rpc start_nbd_disk.
 After finishing writing/reading, rpc stop_nbd_disk is used.